-With the aim of enabling a rapid humanitarian response to external shocks resulting from new aspects of ongoing crisis, natural and man-made disasters in Ethiopia, and through the support of USAID/BHA, the Government of Japan, the United Nations Central Emergency Response Fund (CERF) and the European Commission’s Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO), IOM is implementing the Rapid Response Fund - Ethiopia.
-Emergency responses can be supported through the provision of grants to allow for immediate access to funds on a rolling basis.
-Proposals should respond to recent events; applicants are advised to contact the RRF team (rrfethiopia@iom.int) as soon as possible to potential responses.
-Proposals are accepted on a rolling basis.
+With the aim of enabling a rapid humanitarian response to external shocks resulting from new aspects of ongoing crises, natural and man-made disasters in Ethiopia, and through the support of USAID’s Bureau for Humanitarian Assistance (BHA), the United Nation’s Central Emergency Response (CERF), the Ethiopian Humanitarian Fund (EHF), the Government of Japan, the Center for Disease Control (CDC), and the German Federal Foreign Office (GFFO), IOM is implementing the Rapid Response Fund - Ethiopia.
+Emergency responses can be supported through grants and in-kind.
+Proposals will be accepted on a rolling basis and should respond to recent events; applicants are advised to contact the RRF team (rrfethiopia@iom.int) as soon as possible for potential responses.

 Objective

-To meet acute, emergency humanitarian needs of the most vulnerable populations, namely those affected by new aspect of ongoing crisis, natural and/or man-made disasters, by providing a flexible, effective and need-based funds disbursement mechanism to humanitarian actors operating in the emergency response.
+To meet acute, emergency humanitarian needs of the most vulnerable populations, namely those affected by new aspect of ongoing crises, natural and/or man-made disasters, by providing a flexible, effective, and need-based mechanism to humanitarian actors operating in the emergency response.

 When is RRF Activated?